Privacy Policy

 Changes to this policy

-Who do we collect your personal information from
+How we collect personal information

-We collect personal information about you from:
+We collect personal information about you in the following situations:

 What personal information we collect

-If you register as an Iwi member we collect more extensive information about you (e.g. your name, gender, age, address and your Hapū).
-We do this so we can verify your whakapapa connection to Ngāti Hei.
+If you are registering as a Ngāti Hei Iwi member we collect more extensive information about you.
+This includes, but is not limited to, your name, gender, age, address and whakapapa (how you trace your heritage to Ngāti Hei).
+We do this so we can verify who you are and validate your connection to Ngāti Hei.

 How we use your personal information